 What are sole establishments in UAE?

-Sole establishments are businesses that owned fully by natural persons.
-Sole establishments don’t have legal personalities that are independent from their owners.
+Sole establishments are businesses that are owned fully by natural persons.
+Sole establishments don’t have legal personalities that are independent of their owners.
 They considered, therefore, the same entity as their owners.
-Take note: this public clarification recently released is not applicable to one-person companies or LLC’s.
+Take note: this public clarification recently released is not applicable to one-person companies or LLCs.
 They are separate and distinct entities from their owners.
 In order to avoid confusion and doubt, one should remember a legal person like a company won’t be able to have ownership of a sole establishment.

 The process of VAT registration for UAE sole establishments

 A natural person can own several different sole establishments, as mentioned earlier.
 The person may, for example, undertake different kinds of businesses that belong to different industries or business sectors.

 Is there a need to register for VAT in UAE?

 VAT registration is mandatory for businesses with an annual turnover that reached the mandatory threshold for UAE VAT registration.
 That set is currently at Dhs 375,000.
 It is absolutely necessary to keep a keen eye on the turnover of a business.
 If you think you are going to hit the mandatory registration threshold for VAT in UAE.
 Then registration is undertaken as soon as possible.
 A common mistake of business owners is waiting until a calendar year ends.
 Or waiting until the authorities knock on their doorstep.

 A business owner operating in UAE should also register for VAT when the turnover of the business is expected to exceed the registration threshold in the following thirty days.
 This is often applicable to businesses that are expecting a large contract that’s under negotiation with customers.
 Under this rule, VAT registration is a requirement as the large contract will have to be subject for VAT.